 Northern lights tours from Reykjavik can be conducted on a bus or a super jeep, depending on where you'd like to go.
 Bus tours tend to be more affordable, but super jeeps can take you to less accessible places—over rivers and down dusty trails—meaning there'll be less light pollution and a greater chance of a good view.

 You can also take a northern lights cruise out into Faxafloi Bay, which will give you nearly complete darkness.
 If you're in the north of Iceland, you can take a cruise from the town of Akureyri into the Eyjafjordur fjord.

-Of course, if you don't want to take an organized tour, it's also possible to go northern lights chasing by yourself in a rental car.
+Of course, if you don't want to take an organized tour, it's also possible to go chasing the northern lights at your own convenience in a rental car.

 If you decide to do this, you'll increase your chances of success by consulting the cloud forecast and the aurora forecast.
 You'll want to head out to areas with little to no cloud cover when the aurora forecast is ranked at three or above.

 Be mindful that the cloud forecast displays all three layers of clouds, and all three will need to be clear to see the lights.

 There's no guarantee of seeing the northern lights at any time of year in Iceland, but it is certainly possible during October.
 Plan accordingly and cross your fingers for a clear night's sky!

 October comes just after the end of the summer, meaning that most migratory animals are now on their way out of the country; this includes the humpback whales that feed in Iceland’s waters and the puffins that nest on its cliffs.

 Even so, over 20 species of cetacean (whales, dolphins, and porpoises) live in Iceland's waters, and you can usually see all of them well into October.
 With a little luck, you could see orcas, blue whales, and beaked whales.
 Although the great whales are fewer in number, there will always be a few stragglers.